nehcobiy/bnta-capstone-fe/README.md

 - `React Bootstrap`: UI framework for responsive design.
 - `Context API`: For state management (User and Basket contexts).
 - `Fetch API`: For making HTTP requests to the backend.
-- `Node.js`: Backend server for handling user authentication and orders (not included in this repository).
+- `Spring Boot`: Backend server for handling user authentication and orders (not included in this repository).
 - `Bootstrap CSS`: Styling and layout components.

   ## Collaborators